 Norm Aggon has 26 years of experience in various executive and supply chain management positions, including work for Pfizer, Engelhard and Tarmac, Ltd., and Chemstone Corporations.

 Dr. David Huff is clinical professor of supply chain management and director of Online Graduate Programs in Supply Chain Management.
 Previously, he held visiting professorships at NYU and Utah.
-He teaches supply chain management, operations management, business statistics, and management science for undergraduate, graduate and executive students.
-He consistently receives top ratings and teaching awards, most recently receiving the award for best MBA Supply Chain Professor in 2017.
+He teaches supply chain management, operations management, business statistics, and management science for undergraduate, graduate, and executive students.
+He consistently receives top ratings and teaching awards, receiving the award for best MBA Supply Chain Professor in 2017.

 Dr. C. John Langley Jr. is clinical professor of supply chain management and director of development in the Center for Supply Chain Research.
 He is a former president of the Council of Supply Chain Management Professionals, and a recipient of its distinguished service award.
 Dr. Langley has had significant involvement in the supply chain and logistics industries, and has served on multiple boards of directors.